Application & Enrollment Timeline

 According to a study conducted by the Youth Trust Report, 74% of classroom teachers do not feel satisfied that their initial teacher training provided them with the skills they need to identify and teach children with dyslexia

 I didn’t succeed despite my dyslexia, but because of it.
 It wasn’t my deficit, but my advantage.
 Although there are neurological trade-offs that require that I work creatively [and] smarter in reading, writing and speaking, I would never wish to be any other way than my awesome self.”

 - Scott Sonnen

-To be a technologically innovative incubator for best practices that lead the dyslexic community, through the integration of structured literacy, social emotional support, and providing opportunities to lift the entire family into literacy through systems and processes that will overcome generational poverty and the school-to-prison pipeline.
-By including strategic local and national thought partners, this work will add to the dyslexic community’s body of knowledge and saturate the San Antonio community with well trained teachers and educated students who become skilled readers.
+CDS will expand access to and become an incubator for best practices in education through the integration of structured literacy, social emotional support systems, technological innovations, and services designed to support the dyslexic learner and their entire family so they may overcome generational poverty.
+By including strategic local, state and national thought leaders, this work will add to the dyslexic community’s body of knowledge and saturate the San Antonio community with well trained teachers and students who will go on to become leaders.

 Celebrate Dyslexia Schools is a response of the need identified through our partner organization Celebrate Dyslexia - launched in 2019 with the mission to celebrate, educate, and empower the one in five with dyslexia.

 Work done at Celebrate Dyslexia Schools will impact our entire dyslexic community all over the city.
 With a university partnership, teachers will be trained and begin impacting every campus in our community.

 You are not alone.

 Jasmin Dean is the co-founder and Executive Director of Celebrate Dyslexia, a non-profit organization fostering a community to celebrate, educate and empower the 1 in 5 with Dyslexia